garysscott/Django-CV-App/README.md

 Here was the task I was set by HyperionDev:

-Compulsory Task
+<h2>Compulsory Task</h2>

 Follow these steps:

     ● Create a new project called mySite.
     ● Start an application called personal.
 Our end-goal will be to set up an “about you” dynamic website.
 ● Create a template for your app that will display some information about you.
 ● Render your template and map a URL to it.